Back-end Engineering Articles

 puts c1.fill

-Let's execute the code from the console.
+Let’s execute the code from console

 $ ruby inheritance.rb